alexgurr/react-coding-challenges/README.md

 &nbsp;
 #### Can I search for GitHub users and see if they accessed the solutions?
 Yes!
 We track current / past collaborators, meaning if you want to check if a potential candidate had access / looked at the solutions you can simply search for them.
-You can do this by clickomg the search icon in the top left at solutions.alexgurr.com and searching for them.
+You can do this by clicking the search icon in the top left at solutions.alexgurr.com and searching for them.

 &nbsp;
 ## Why does it take so long for updates / new challenges?